-In this paper, we reformulate the GPS method in an efficient

-and scalable manner, based on a sequential multi-task learning mechanism.
+In this paper, we reformulate the GPS method in an efficient and scalable manner, based on a sequential multitask learning mechanism.
 The aim is to incrementally build a predictive model from data sequences, without catastrophic forgetting [28].
 As noted earlier, current GPS approaches can only handle scenarios where data from all tasks is simultaneously made available during the early training stage, which constitutes an impractical constraint for consecutive task learning.
-By exploiting and adapting the recently developed EWC algorithm [26], we propose incorporation of Fisher information, to protect weights that are important for previous tasks, while learning the new task at hand.
-To some extent, this also overcomes catastrophic forgetting, in our proposed approach to sequential multi-task learning.
+By exploiting and adapting the recently developed EWC algorithm [26], we propose incorporation of Fisher information (FI), to protect weights that are important for previous tasks, while learning the new task at hand.
+To some extent, this also overcomes catastrophic forgetting, in our proposed approach to sequential multitask learning.

-In summary, the main contribution of this paper is novel formulation of a GPS based framework, and its algorithmic implementation, termed sequential multi-task, learning-guided policy search (SMT-GPS).
+In summary, the main contribution of this paper is novel formulation of a GPS-based framework, and its algorithmic implementation, termed SMT-GPS.
 The proposed SMT-GPS algorithm can effectively utilize consecutive task information, enabling agents to accomplish new tasks incrementally, without forgetting those learned previously.
 This is demonstrated through learning control policies for two dynamical systems, specifically, upward swinging pendulum and peg insertion tasks.

-The rest of the paper is organized as follows: Section II gives a brief review of background and related work.
+The rest of this paper is organized as follows.
+Section II gives a brief review of background and related work.
 Section III presents formulation of the proposed framework, its algorithmic implementation and theoretical analysis.
-Comparative experimental results are presented and discussed in section IV.
-Finally, concluding remarks and future work suggestions are outlined in section V.
+Comparative experimental results are presented and discussed in Section IV.
+Finally, concluding remarks and future work suggestions are outlined in Section V.